Results tables are where papers make their case. Here is how to decode one in under five minutes.

 End-of-lesson check

-What is the core idea behind "Reading a Results Table in an AI Paper"?
+What is the main idea of "Reading a Results Table in an AI Paper"?

 Results tables are where papers make their case.
 Here is how to decode one in under five minutes.

-Which term best describes a foundational idea in "Reading a Results Table in an AI Paper"?
+Which concept is most central to "Reading a Results Table in an AI Paper"?

 baseline